-SFX: Christmas Bells: Ring, ring.
+SFX: Christmas Bells; Ring, ring.
 Ring, ring!

 Music has long been associated with Christmas, and Christmas with music.
 The first specifically Christmas hymns (carols) for Christians appeared in the fourth century.
-Music is also a terrific gift; the size of the market increases in the run up to Christmas and record labels battle to win the coveted #1 single and album slots.
+Music is also a terrific gift; the size of the market increases in the run up to Christmas when record labels battle to win the coveted #1 single and album slots.
 Marketers are also catching on to the power of music at Christmas.

 For the last three years, John Lewis has been top of the pops in using music to market their business.
 The Gabrielle Aplin cover of ‘The Power of Love’ used in John Lewis’ 2012 Christmas campaign by Adam & Eve/DDB knocked Olly Murs off the top of the official UK singles chart on 10 December.
 You can watch it here.

 John Lewis’s sales for the week ending Saturday 8 December rose 15% year on year to £142m.
-John Lewis is attributing this to the success of its “omnichannel strategy”.
+John Lewis attributed this to the success of its “omnichannel strategy”.
 It says sales were driven by customers looking for that special Christmas gift, including gloves, cashmere, lingerie, handbags or jewellery.
 The strong performance of gloves as a gift coincides with the Christmas ad showing a snowman making a long journey to get a pair of gloves for his snowwoman.